-With a sloping or peaked ceiling install a Smoke Alarm within 600mm of the peak or a Heat Alarm within 150mm of the peak (measured vertically).
-If this height is less than 600mm for Smoke Alarms or 150mm for Heat Alarms the ceiling is regarded as being flat (see Figure 4).
+With a sloping or peaked ceiling install a Smoke Alarm within 600mm of the peak (measured vertically).
+If this height is less than 600mm it is regarded as being flat (see Figure 4).

 Locations to avoid

 DON'T place Smoke Alarms in any of the following areas: